treleewins/treleewins/README.md

 ## Salutations 👋

-My name is Tremaine, I am a social researcher based in Raleigh, NC.
+My name is Tremaine, I am a social researcher based in Raleigh, NC interested in data science as a tool for change.

 I mostly work on projects that support social science research and data management.
 The tools that I use currently are R, Python.
 I have experience with STATA, SAS and SPSS.